 Paul Brooks has lived in Tasmania all his life and has always been interested in the natural world.
 This interest led him to study for a Bachelor of Science at the University of Tasmania, majoring in zoology.
-It was during this time that his love of birds and birding took off and he has birded extensively across the state for 15 years, becoming very familiar with the calls, behaviour and habitats of Tasmania’s avifauna.
+It was during this time that his love of birds and birding took off and he has birded extensively across the state for over 15 years, becoming very familiar with the calls, behaviour and habitats of Tasmania’s avifauna.

 Since 2012, Paul has organised and led pelagic birding trips from Eaglehawk Neck, on the Tasman Peninsula, and began his guiding for Inala Nature Tours.
-(Current available pelagic dates with Inala - Some of which are guided by Paul)

 Paul volunteers his time reviewing Tasmanian submissions for eBird Australia and as a moderator for the rare bird reporting website Birdline Tasmania.
 He also volunteers for wader counts and BioBlitzes around the state when he can.